 - Extreme tiredness

-- Enlarged lymph nodes (neck, armpits, throat) (Picture 1)
+- Enlarged lymph nodes or swollen glands (neck, armpits, groin) (Picture 1)

-- Enlarged spleen (an organ that filters the blood and produces antibodies)
+- Enlarged liver or spleen (The spleen is an organ that filters the blood and makes antibodies to fight infection.)

-Less common symptoms include nausea, severe headache, stiffness, chest pain and trouble breathing.
+Less common symptoms are puffy eyes, nausea, severe headache, sensitivity to light, chest pain and trouble breathing.
 A child who has been treated recently with ampicillin or amoxicillin may have a pink rash all over the body.

-- The best treatment is plenty of rest and drinking lots of liquids.
+The best treatment is getting plenty of rest, drinking lots of liquids and eating healthy.

-- You may give acetaminophen (such as Tylenol®) or ibuprofen (such as Motrin®) for muscle aches and fever.
+- You may give acetaminophen (Tylenol®) or ibuprofen (Motrin®) for sore throat, muscle aches or fever.
 Do not give aspirin (Picture 2).
 Giving aspirin can lead to Reye syndrome, a very serious illness.

-- People who have mono should not take part in contact sports or vigorous exercise until the doctor says it is okay.
+- People who have mono should not do contact sports or vigorous exercise until the doctor says it is okay.
 Even playful wrestling at home could harm the enlarged spleen.

-- Avoid rough or active play for one month after recovery.
+- Avoid heavy lifting, rough or active play for one month after recovery.

 When to Call the Doctor

-Call your child’s doctor if any of these things occur:
+Most children who get mono get well without any problems.
+In rare cases, complications can happen.
+Call your child’s doctor if any of these things occurs:

-- Sudden, sharp pains in the upper left abdomen.
-Call the doctor right away.
-This could mean a serious problem with the spleen and should be treated immediately.
+- Sudden, sharp pains in the upper left abdomen (tummy) that last more than 5 minutes.
+Call 911 or the doctor right away.
+This could mean a serious problem with the spleen.